Search and Manage Synthetic Tests

 Edit Recording is also available for browser tests.

-The creation, addition, and deletion of Synthetic tests, global variables, and private locations create events in the event stream.
+The creation, addition, and deletion of Synthetic tests, global variables, and private locations create events in the event explorer.
 Generated events explain the change and display the user who performed the change.

-Find all Synthetic Monitoring related changes by searching the event stream for
+Find all Synthetic Monitoring related changes by searching the event explorer for

 Additional helpful documentation, links, and articles: